in-toto/attestation/bundles.md

 ## Example Use Case

-The Fooly app has a CI/CD system which builds the application from source, runs automated tests on the result, runs a NoVulnz vulnerability scan on the results, produces an SPDX SBOM, and then deploys the app to an app store.
+The Fooly app has a CI/CD system which builds the application from source, runs a NoVulnz vulnerability scan on the results, produces an SPDX SBOM, and then deploys the app to an app store.

 ### Build